What is an ASCL Local Representative?

 There are five key aspects to the Local Representative role:

-Find your ASCL Local Respresentative
+Find your ASCL Local Representative

-- Negotiating and communicating between ASCL members and organisations such as a school, college, Trust or local authority on certain non-national policies and other issues.
-This may include representing ASCL on Joint Negotiating Committees (JNC).
+- Negotiating and communicating between ASCL members and organisations such as a school, college, trust or local authority on certain non-national policies and other issues.
+This may include representing ASCL on joint negotiating committees (JNC).

 - Liaising with ASCL via Regional Officers on issues arising locally which may be causing members concern.